zengineering/zengineering.github.io/index.md

 # Zengineering

-A collection of documenting posts for interesting problems I've encoutnered.
+A set of documenting posts for interesting problems I've encountered.
 Also other things.

 ## Recent Posts: